statbiscuit/mini_games/design-o-gram/README.md

 * Introduced a persistent Help button that allows players to revisit the guide at any time during the game.
 * Location: Always visible at the bottom-right corner of the screen.
 * Purpose: Ensures players can access instructions or refresh their understanding without needing to restart.

+## Future Ideas:

+### 1. "Feeling Adventurous" Mode

+* This mode hopes to integrate more Statistics and R-Focussed concepts

+* Key Features:
+    * Some sort of AIC model so the nonograms would take the shape of a plot